imagej/imagej.github.io/_pages/plugins/visbio.md

 -   Select {% include bc content='Help | Update Fiji'%}
 -   Once the ImageJ Updater is presented, select "Manage Update sites"
--   Select the "LOCI" site to update all LOCI plugins, including VisBio
+-   Select the "/orgs/loci" site to update all LOCI plugins, including VisBio
 -   Close "Manage Update Sites" and select "Apply changes"
 -   Restart ImageJ and the update will be in effect